Trump says 'Drill, baby drill': 2025 oil and gas price projections

 "They're gonna do what's best for them and in fact what might be best for them is to actually reduce or slow the amount of gasoline they're producing.
 Again, it's a global economy for gasoline.
 Which would keep those prices somewhat high."

-AAA reports that, as of Sunday, the national average price of gas is $3.04, and Kentucky's average is $2.77.
+AAA reports that, as of Sunday, the national average price of gas is $3.02.

 Aside from gas, Trump also claims boosting oil supplies could reduce other costs as well, saying, "We've been conditioned to pay those higher prices and there really isn't that much of an incentive to decrease them going forward."